 Our revenues consist of investment management fees earned from managing clients' assets.
 Our investment management fees fluctuate based on the total value of our assets under management, composition of assets under management among both our investment vehicles and our investment strategies (which have different fee rates), changes in the investment management fee rates on our products and, for the few accounts on which we earn performance-based fees, the investment performance of those accounts relative to various benchmarks.
 Because we earn investment management fees based on the value of the assets we manage across a reporting period, we believe that average assets under management for a period is a better metric for understanding changes in our revenues than period end assets under management.
-Throughout this prospectus, our management fees earned from mutual funds include fees we earned from Artisan Funds and, for periods beginning January 1, 2011 or later, from Artisan Global Funds.

-The following table sets forth revenues we earned under our investment management agreements with Artisan Funds and on the separate accounts that we managed as well as average assets under management for the three months ended March 31, 2011 and 2010 and the years ended December 31, 2010, 2009 and 2008:
+The following table sets forth revenues we earned under our investment management agreements with Artisan Funds and on the separate accounts that we managed as well as average assets under management for the years ended December 31, 2010, 2009 and 2008:

-For the Three Months Ended March 31, For the ember 31,
+For For the Year Ended December 3

-2011 2010 2010 2009 2008
+2010 2009 (in millions) 2008

-(in millions)

 Revenues

-Management fees

-Mutual funds \$ 76.0 \$ 62.3 \$ 261.6 \$ 197.2 \$ 249.8
+Management fees-mutual funds \$ 261.6 \$ 197.2 \$ 249.8

-Separate accounts 36.5 28.5 117.8 95.5 103.5
+Management fees-separate accounts 117.8 95.5 103.5

-Performance fees 0.4 0.2 2.9 3.5 3.7
+Performance fees 2.9 3.5 3.7

-Total revenues \$ 112.9 \$ 91.0 \$ 382.3 \$ 296.2 \$ 357.0
+Total revenues \$ 382.3 \$ 357.0

-Average assets under management for period \$ 60,037 \$ 46,620 \$48,724 \$36,918 \$45,294
+Average assets under management for period \$48,724 \$45,294